 Unfortunately, there are no interior cuffs on the sleeves of the jacket.
 There is an elastic band, but it is so loose that it does nothing; cuffs would also add extra warmth by trapping warm air in.
 The exterior pockets are lined with microfleece on both sides - a toasty feature we always like to see.
 Compared to the thin insulation of The North Face Arctic Parka II pockets, the Metropolis Parka II pockets are much warmer and have a decent amount of down insulation in the front of them.
 The hood kept us warm, and it has a relatively fair amount of down inside, though it was a little too big.

 The Metropolis Parka II is more form-fitting than the Arctic Parka II and the Columbia Heavenly.
-Unlike the Canada Goose Kensington Parka, that has an adjustable cinched waist, the Metropolis has contoured quilting at the waist for an improved fit and more definition.
+Unlike the Canada Goose Kensington Parka, which has an adjustable cinched waist, the Metropolis has contoured quilting at the waist for an improved fit and more definition.

 The Metropolis Parka II is insulated with just the right amount of down, which makes it quite comfy.
 There's not too much, or too little down - except in the shoulders.
 We noticed ourselves reaching for often, whether we were walking the dog or running errands.
 Insulated with less down than the Marmot Montreaux, we had an easy time moving around in it, but we weren't as warm.

 The shoulders and the arms of the Metropolis are a bit tight and restricting.
 We recommend using the size chart when ordering or going to an actual store to try it on.
 Keep in mind that the shoulders of this jacket lack down; if you want to wear extra layers underneath, consider ordering a size up.